 Low Light Performance

-Where we did loose just a tiny bit is focusing in super low light.
-On the D4, we would commonly use the flash’s AF assist beam (the red crosshair light) to help pickup focus in low light, even if we disabled the flash to shoot ambient.
+One item to note, on the D4, we would commonly use the flash’s AF assist beam (the red crosshair light) to help pickup focus in low light, even if we disabled the flash to shoot ambient.
 Unfortunately mirrorless cameras aren’t capable of picking up that red beam, so the flash doesn’t even emit it.
 We do switch to AF-S (instead of AF-C) in darker situations, so the camera’s orange AF assist light goes off.
 It’s just not quite as fast, but we have learned which focusing mode works best (AF-S, medium focus point) and where to place it (high contrast point, such as where the white shirt meets a suit jacket, or the hairline), to maximize our opportunities.

 The DR is just incredible.
 To date, we have been able to recover every highlight & shadow that might’ve seemed lost, and the files edit beautifully.
 No contest there!